aml-org/amf-custom-validator/README.md

 `gen_js_package`: generates the node WASM package

 `gen_production_examples`: regenerates the JSON-LD for the RAML/OAS examples in the production tests.
-The `$AMF` environment variable pointing to the AMF jar file must be defined
+The `AMF_JAR` environment variable pointing to the AMF jar file must be defined

 `gen_property_parser`: parsed the PEG grammar for the property path parser and generates the module in the `internal/parser` package.